h6465617468/SilverCipher/README.md

 # SilverCipher
 Complex library of folder, file and text encryption and unique encryption algorithm

-This project is written using PHP programming language.
+This project is written using PHP and Javascript programming language.

 | Name | Folder Encryption | File Encryption | Text Encryption | File Shredder | Type | Security |
 | --- | --- | --- | --- | --- | --- | --- |